torvalamo/splitui/readme.md

 ## Secondary container classes

 - shrink
+- observe

 Use inside vsplit/hsplit to shrink and not be part of the equal split.

+Observe is used when a shrunk container should adjust its size if the content changes.

 ## Behavioural container classes